ignamiguel/75.09-aninfo-psa/README.md

 ### Start MySQL
 The Application uses MySQL as datasource.
 A database called `timetracker` must be created before running the application among with the following tables:
+- Project
 - Worker
 - Task
 - Hour

-A migration script that creates the tables is available under the `/resources` folder.
+Two migration scripts are available under the `/resources` folder:
+- `01_tables_creation.sql` creates the DB tables.
+- `02_test_data.sql` creates some test data.

 ### Run Application
 In order to run the application, the following command must be executed: